vishnya/so_text/README.md

  [problem statement](docs/problem_statement.pdf).
  The data comprises the text of questions on StackOverflow, with labels that indicate whether the question was accepted or closed.
-The set-up is that currently the acceptance/rejection is done manually, but we can offload some manual work through automation and predictive modeling.
+The set-up is that currently the acceptance/rejection of question posts is done manually, but we can offload some manual work through automation and predictive modeling.
 Here is a row of the data that was
  provided: